GregHilston/toolbox/README.md

 I've had to run `$ make install`, followed by `$ make instal_zsh_autocomplete` manually to get everything installed correctly, then add the word function to the `man` on  ~/.oh-my-zsh/plugins/colored-man-pages/colored-man-pages.plugin.zsh

+Running `$ make install` twice can cause `~/.vim` symbolic link incorrectly and cause errors when launching vim.
+Not sure why yet.
+Can resolve this by running `$ rm -rf ~/.vim`

 ## TODO

 Fix error: